Raquel1241/Stereo-Vision/README.md

 	-Outputting the data

 This work will be performed by Raquel Simón Sabsay and Victor Schonk, in collaboration with H.E.J.
 Bosma, T.P.
 Breedveld, K. Koopman, J.N. de Peinder, and E. Tansug.

+The files
+	distSetup.py
+	distRun.py
+Are used for the setup and calibration procecdure and the running of the system.

+Other files are used to cleanup functions and actions.
+This could use some cleaning up.

+Files in which setup and configuration are stored:

+	-servConf.py
+	-calFile.py